Scroll to content

 School Curriculum

-The school follows a topic based curriculum which includes all the requirements of The National Curriculum.
-Our aim is to make learning stimulating and exciting for our pupils.
-We support our curriculum with visits and visitors to school.
-We also include theme days where we focus on a topic area, either within a year group or for the whole school.
-Some areas of the curriculum, which do not fit naturally into topic areas, are taught as discrete subjects.
+The school follows a curriculum which includes all the requirements of The National Curriculum.
+Our aim is to make learning stimulating, purposeful and exciting for our pupils.
+We support our curriculum with visits out of and visitors in to school.
+We also include theme days where we focus on a topic or subject area, either within a year group or for the whole school.
 We aim to prepare our pupils for life in modern Britain by embedding our work on spiritual, moral, social and cultural development within our curriculum.

 There are 2 mixed ability classes in each year group.
 Learning is undertaken by a variety of methods, employing group and class teaching with individual programmes as appropriate.
-Pupils work in a variety of groups for Literacy and Mathematics.
+Pupils are set for maths in order to further support their development.

 Curriculum Intent Statement